noahcampbell/webscale-yum-and-rpm/03-rpm-for-system-engineers.md

 ### Project/Environment/Configuration

 The world of configuration management and packaging is about to collide, right here before your eyes.
-What I've taken for granted in my evolution of webscale yum and rpm apparently is non-obvious to system engineers.
+What I've taken for granted in my evolution of webscale yum and rpm apparently is non-obvious.

 Configuration files must be packaged and versioned just like application code.

 Application code depends on the configuration and vice versa.
 This also forces the application to not change between versions, an exercise I will explore in the next chapter for developers.
 It also means that version 4.53-7 of your application is deployed in development, uat, staging and production.
 As it the application code is promoted from environment to environment, you can gain confidence that it will work in the next environment.

 Configuration is environment specific, always is and always will be.
 The database used in development, staging and production is always different.
 Maybe its localhost, maybe its db-prd-master-01.corp, but it is always specific to the environment.

+------ %< ------ (1st pass of proof read)

 I have taken that stance that configuration should not move.
 Configuration goes in a property file, yaml file or any other static file format.
 This makes it predictable and repeatable.
 Nothing should be runtime dependent and if it is, it is application state and probably deserves to live in a database.
 This is my take, I'm sure there are folks who will want more form an ruby/erb file, etc and that is their decision.
 Whatever the format, it goes in a package.
 If you have control over the application package definition, then the requirement for a virtual package is declared: